TIN Arts and Yorkshire Dance have received an award of £390,000 from Arts Council England’s Ambition for Excellence FundRead More

 Matched with further funding secured from The Esmée Fairbairn Foundation, The Talent Hub aims to provide a step change for the sector enabling dancers with a learning disability, autism or both to progress professionally into dance companies or emerge as independent dance makers.

-Working across the North East of England and Yorkshire, The Talent Hub aims to recruit ten gifted and talent emerging dance artists.
-The ten dancers will be offered individualised ‘wrap-around’ support alongside intensive periods of training, working with international artists to create new work for touring – profiling and distributing a new critical mass of distinctive, high quality significant work.
+Working across the North East of England and Yorkshire, The Talent Hub has recruited ten gifted and talent emerging dance artists.
+The ten dancers are being given individualised ‘wrap-around’ support alongside intensive periods of training, working with international artists to create new work for touring – profiling and distributing a new critical mass of distinctive, high quality significant work.

 Beyond the three year lifetime of the Talent Hub the longer term ambition is that the programme will inspire the dance sector to be more inclusive of dancers with learning disabilities or autism and more likely to recruit, train, support and programme them and their work.